jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 final String teamRoles = 'teamRoles_example'; // String | Comma separated string used to filter users based on any of the specified team roles, can only be used in conjunction with `in_team`  Example: `?in_team=4eb6axxw7fg3je5iyasnfudc5y&team_roles=team_user` will include users that are only team users and not admins or guests

 try {
-  final MMUsersStats result = await client.users.getTotalUsersStatsFiltered(inTeam, inChannel, includeDeleted, includeBots, roles, channelRoles, teamRoles); // returns MMUsersStats instance print(result);
+  final MMUsersStats? result = await client.users.getTotalUsersStatsFiltered(inTeam, inChannel, includeDeleted, includeBots, roles, channelRoles, teamRoles); // await the Future<MMUsersStats?>
+  print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostUsersApi->getTotalUsersStatsFiltered: $e\n');
 }